jdledesmac/jdledesmac/README.md

 👋 Hi there!
-I’m an Diego Ledesma @jdledesmac, Electronics Engineer with 8+ years of experience in cellular network integration and optimization (UMTS, LTE, and 5G).
+I’m Diego Ledesma @jdledesmac, Electronics Engineer with 8+ years of experience in cellular network integration and optimization (UMTS, LTE, and 5G).

 I’m passionate about coding and data analysis — I enjoy building tools that transform raw network data into actionable insights.
 Most of my projects involve Python, with a focus on automation, KPI visualization, and performance analytics.